FusionEnergyX/FusionX/README.md

 are carried out collectively by the network.
 FusionX is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the FusionX software, see https://www.fusionpay.org/Find-fusion/.

 License